dinanathsj29/css-grid-beginners-tutorial/README.md

 - **`grid-template-areas`**
   - Defines a grid template by referencing the names of the grid areas which are specified/named with the *grid-area* property for visualisation of the grid structure
 - **`grid-template`**
-  - Short-hand property for defining/setting a combination of *grid-template-columns*, *grid-template-rows* and *grid-template-areas*
+  - Shorthand property for defining/setting a combination of *grid-template-columns*, *grid-template-rows* and *grid-template-areas*
 - **`grid-column-gap`**
   - The spaces (margin or cell-spacing or gutter) between each column/row, it specifies the size of the grid lines
 - **`grid-row-gap`**